darktable-org/dtdocs/content/module-reference/utility-modules/print/print-settings.md

 ## print button

-When clicked, the images are exported using the selected options, then composed on the page and finally sent to the printer.
+When clicked, the images are first exported using the selected options, then composed on the page and finally sent to the printer.